Eid-ul-Azha: Sacrifices, Festivities In Full Swing - UrduPoint

 This ritual, which began on the first day of Eid, will continue through Wednesday, the third day of Eid-ul-Azha.

-In preparation for the celebration, civic authorities in cities and towns have implemented special arrangements for the disposal of offals and other solid waste, ensuring cleanliness and hygiene during the three days of festivities.
+In preparation for the celebration, the municipal authorities in the city and towns have implemented special arrangements for the disposal of offal and other solid waste, ensuring cleanliness and hygiene during the three days of festivities.

-Eid-ul-Adha, also known as the Feast of Sacrifice, is one of the two major Eid festivals observed by Muslims worldwide.

-It commemorates the Prophet Ibrahim's willingness to sacrifice his son in obedience to God's command.

 Recent Stories